 Thanksgiving is finally upon us.
-And that means Christmas is closely following.
-Often we put so much of our focus on Christmas, we miss this important American Holiday.
+And that means the Christmas is closely following.
+Often we put so much of our focus on Christmas; we miss this important American Holiday.

 Thanksgiving was established by President Washington on November 26, 1789.
 It is a religious holiday started by the Pilgrims.
 The first Thanksgiving lasted three days, during which the Pilgrims feasted with their Indian guests.

 Psalm 106:1 – "Praise the LORD!
 Oh, give thanks to the LORD, for He is good!
 For His mercy endures forever."

 Hebrews 13:15 – "By him therefore let us offer the sacrifice of praise to God continually, that is, the fruit of our lips, giving thanks to his name."

 Yes, praise and worship can sometimes be a "sacrifice" because we don't want to give it.
 That may be because we are down or depressed, or things aren't going all that well.
 Or it may be that hardship or tragedy has hit your life and you don't want to thank God.

 But the Bible does not say, "Give thanks unto the Lord when you feel good," but rather, because "He is good!"
 So, I encourage you to give thanks in this special holiday time.

 May God bless you, and I hope that you have a wonderful Thanksgiving with family and friends.